Transportation in South Florida: Causeways

-With a high number of waterways and Biscayne Bay separating the mainland from the coastal peninsula, there are many causeways as well as draw bridges in South Florida.
+With a high number of waterways and Biscayne Bay separating the mainland from the coastal peninsula, there are many causeways and draw bridges in South Florida.
 Three drawbridges are located in close proximity over the Miami River between downtown Miami and Brickell; the Second Avenue Bridge, the Miami Avenue Bridge, and the Brickell Avenue Bridge.
 The latter can cause significant delays with the heavy traffic on Brickell Avenue.

 Miami has six major causeways that span over Biscayne Bay connecting the western mainland, with the eastern barrier islands along the Atlantic Ocean.
 The Rickenbacker Causeway is the southernmost causeway and connects Brickell to Virginia Key and Key Biscayne.
 The Venetian and MacArthur causeways connect Downtown with South Beach.
 The Julia Tuttle Causeway connects Midtown and Miami Beach.
 The 79th Street Causeway connects the Upper East Side with North Beach.
 The northernmost causeway, the Broad Causeway, is the smallest of Miami's six causeways, and connects North Miami with Bal Harbour.

 Broward and Palm Beach counties have a variety of causeways, which are generally smaller as Biscayne Bay narrows to Intracoastal Waterways to the north.